Best Weight Lifting Straps 2018 – Which wrist straps for the gym?

 These are often the cheapest style of strap and I really like them.
 They are simple, they don’t have much sewing on them or a bunch of different pieces so breaking them is quite hard, as long as you get the right brand.

-Up until very recently, I would always recommend the IronMind straps below.
+Up until recently, I would always recommend these IronMind straps.
 After all, they are crazy strong, I used one pair of them for about 6 years and they are used in professional strongman competitions.
 They are great straps for seriously heavy lifts and strongman events.

 However, I have since come across a very popular pair of lifting straps by a brand called Rip Toned.
 They are slightly thicker, softer and longer than the IronMind ones and feature a strip of neoprene padding.